Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Conclusion

 \section{Conclusion}

-The paper investigates the identification problem of set-valued MA systems with uniformly persistently exciting inputs.
-An SA-based algorithm without projection is proposed to identify the parameters.
-The algorithm appears to be the first online identification method for set-valued systems whose effectiveness does not rely on projections or truncations.
+The paper investigates the identification problem of {binary-valued} MA systems with uniformly persistently exciting inputs.
+An SA-based algorithm without projection is proposed to identify the unknown parameter.
+The algorithm appears to be the first online identification method for {binary-valued} systems whose implementation does not rely on projections or truncations.
 When properly selecting the coefficients, the almost sure convergence rate of the SA-based algorithm is $ O(\sqrt{\ln \ln k/k}) $, and the mean square convergence rate is $ O(1/k) $.
-Both the convergence rates are the best for the identification problem of set-valued systems in theory.
+Both the convergence rates are the best for the identification problem of {binary-valued} systems.
 Moreover, an auxiliary stochastic process named SPAO is constructed for the effectiveness analysis.
-The methodology can be extended to a large number of identification algorithms of set-valued systems.

 Here we give some topics for future research.
 Firstly, the design of the step-size $\rho_k$ is left as an open question.
 How can we design a dynamic $\rho_k$ to allow the convergence rates to be the best automatically, and how can we design $\rho_k$ to make the identification algorithm achieve the Cram{\'e}r-Rao lower bound asymptotically?
-Secondly, can the algorithm be extended to other forms of systems, e.g., nonlinear systems or systems with other kinds of nonlinear observations?
+Secondly, can the algorithm be extended to other general forms of systems, such as the infinite impulse response system?
 And thirdly, how can we design system control laws to regulate the system performance using the SA-based algorithm?

 \appendices